Windmost8/MS4-MostaphaE-bodys_intention/README.md

 ### **Unfixed Bugs**
 At times the account button navigation menu bugs out and you are unable to select an option unless you refresh.
+There are also some pylint errors and other errors that remained, which came with django, and others that doesn't affect the projects functionality

 ### **Test Cases**
 * Typing in a false url should reusult in an error page.